OrganicPixels/angular-exercise/README.md

 The app should automatically open your browser and navigate to `http://localhost:5200/`

+If you would like to avoid all that.
+You can open the dist folder and and just open the index.html file.

 Feel free to reach out if you have any issues.
 \
 Thanks for your consideration...